ps-tuebingen-courses/pl1-lecture-notes/src/08-lazy-evaluation/lazy-evaluation.md

 assert(evalcbn(test3) == Fun("x",Ap(Add(Num(1),Num(2)),Id("x"))))
 ```

 However, if both produce a function, then the functions "behave" the same.
-More specifically, the function bodies produced by evalcbn
+More specifically, the function bodies produced by `evalcbn`
-may be  "more evaluated" than those produced by eval.
-If we would evaluate within function bodies (also called evaluation "under a lambda")
+may be  "more evaluated" than those produced by `eval`.
+If we evaluated within function bodies (also called evaluation "under a
-- which our interpreters do not do - we could produce the expression returned from eval from the expression returned by evalcbn.
+lambda") - which our interpreters do not do - we could produce the expression returned from `eval` from the expression returned by `evalcbn`.
 This kind of equivalence is also called "beta-equivalence".

-Most importantly, however, eval and evalcbn differ with regard to their termination behavior.
-We have seen that omega is a diverging
+Most importantly, however, `eval` and `evalcbn` differ with regard to their termination behavior.
+We have seen that `omega` is a diverging
 expression.
-In eval, the term
+In `eval`, the term

 ```scala mdoc:silent
  val test4 = Ap(Fun("x",5),omega)
 ```

 is hence also diverging.
 In contrast:

 ```scala mdoc
 assert(evalcbn(test4) == Num(5))